 You can use then that backup at a later time to recreate that same exact configuration after a drive failure, a critical virus attack or some other system failure.

-In short, if you have a recent System Image on hand, you can easily and quickly get your PC back up and running Windows with all the programs, settings, data, photos and other files that you had on there before the disaster struck.
+In short, if you have a recent System Image on hand, you can easily and quickly get your PC back up and running Windows with all the programs, settings, data, photos and other files that you had on there at the time the latest backup was created.